Richmond Park: Georgian alterations

 In 1719, Caroline of Ansbach and her husband, the future George II of Great Britain, bought Richmond Lodge as a country residence.
 This building had first been built as a hunting lodge for James I in 1619 and had also been occupied by William III.
 As shown in a map of 1734, Richmond Park and Richmond Gardens then formed a single unit – the latter was merged with Kew Gardens by George III in the early 19th century.
 In 1736 the Queen's Ride was cut through existing woodland to create a grand avenue through the park and Bog Gate or Queen's Gate was opened as a private entrance for Caroline to enter the park on her journeys between White Lodge and Richmond Lodge.
 The same map shows Pen Ponds, a lake divided in two by a causeway, dug in 1746 and initially referred to as the Canals, which is now a good place to see water birds.
 Richmond Lodge fell out of use on Caroline's death in 1737 but was brought back into use by her grandson George III as his summer residence from 1764 to 1772, when he switched his summer residence to Kew Palace and had Richmond Lodge demolished.

 In 1751, Caroline's daughter Princess Amelia became ranger of Richmond Park after the death of Robert Walpole.
 Immediately afterwards, the Princess caused major public uproar by closing the park to the public, only allowing a few close friends and those with special permits to enter.
-This continued until 1758, when a local brewer, John Lewis, took the gatekeeper, who stopped him from entering the park, to court.
+This continued until 1758, when a local brewer, John Lewis, took the gatekeeper, who had stopped him from entering the park, to court.
 The court ruled in favour of Lewis, citing the fact that, when Charles I enclosed the park in the 17th century, he allowed the public right of way in the park.
 Princess Amelia was forced to lift the restrictions.

 19th century

 Full right of public access to the park was confirmed by Act of Parliament in 1872.
 However, people were no longer given the right to remove firewood; this is still the case and helps in preserving the park.

 Between 1833 and 1842 the Petersham Lodge estate, and then part of Sudbrook Park, were incorporated into Richmond Park.
 Terrace Walk was created from Richmond Gate to Pembroke Lodge.
 The Russell School was built near Petersham Gate in 1851.
 Between 1855 and 1861, new drainage improvements were constructed, including drinking points for deer.
-In 1867 and 1876 fallow deer from the park were sent to New Zealand to help build up stocks – the first fallow deer introduced to that country In or around 1870, the Inns of Court Rifle Volunteers were using an area near Bog Gate as a drill ground.
+In 1867 and 1876 fallow deer from the park were sent to New Zealand to help build up stocks – the first fallow deer introduced to that country.
+In or around 1870, the Inns of Court Rifle Volunteers were using an area near Bog Gate as a drill ground.
 Giuseppe Garibaldi, Italian general and politician, visited Lord John Russell at Pembroke Lodge in 1864, as did the Shah of Persia, Naser al-Din Shah Qajar in 1873.
 He was the first modern Iranian monarch to visit Europe.